im-turn/cocks-rs-old/README.md

 ### The API

 You're a developer who sees the inherent value in this?
 Strange.
-However, it is fairly simple to do so.
+However, it is fairly simple to get started with things.
 To begin, add the following to your `Cargo.toml` file:

 ```toml
 [dependencies]